Presented June 24, 2020

-Last updated 4/10/2019
+Last updated July 1, 2020

-Visual: Slide changes to the title of the webinar, “Reviewing the Literature and Incorporating Previous Research” and the speaker’s name and information: Carey Little Brown, Dissertation Editor, Office of Academic Editing Walden University Writing Center.
+Visual: Slide changes to the title of the webinar: Reviewing the Literature and Incorporating Previous Research and includes the presenter’s name, picture, and role: Carey Little Brown, Form & Style Editor, Office of Academic Editing, Walden University Writing Center

 Visual: Slide changes to the following: Webinar Objectives